What is Ski Touring?

 628g per pair

-The Pacoma Climb Pro is a favourite amongst backcountry skiers.
+The Pomoca Climb Pro is a favourite amongst backcountry skiers.
 It has a great balance of glide and grip.
 This is important as whilst grip is essential, too much of it makes the glide movement more difficult.
-When it comes to Pacoma’s glue technology, the design offers a long lasting stick that restricts ice creeping.
-Snow clumping in general is rare with Pacoma skins.
+When it comes to Pomoca’s glue technology, the design offers a long-lasting stick that restricts ice creeping.
+Snow clumping in general is rare with Pomoca skins.

 648g per pair

 The Black Diamond Ascension Nylon Climbing Skins are the most common touring skins you’ll see on the mountain.
 This is because they are a good price and reliable.
-The Black Diamond Ascension Skins offer great long lasting glue strength and uphill grip.
+The Black Diamond Ascension Skins offer great long-lasting glue strength and uphill grip.
 The downside to these skins is that their glide is a little less smooth due to the high level of grip.
-Overall they are a great reliable long lasting skin at a good price.
+Overall they are a reliable, long-lasting skin at a good price.

 Ski Touring Outerwear